Bahrain-SEB-15/react-hoot-front-end/update-and-delete-comments/README.md

 ### Call the service

-The final step is to modify your `handleSubmit` function by calling upon `hootService.updateComment`.
+The final step is to modify your `handleSubmit` function by calling `hootService.updateComment`.

 Remember, this function is also responsible for adding comments, so we'll require an `if...else` block to switch between two services.